Revolutionizing

 2022

-to evaluate the efficacy of IGC-AD1 on agitation due to dementia from Alzheimer’s.
+Launched a Phase 2 double-blind, multi-site, clinical trial to evaluate the safety and efficacy of IGC-AD1 on agitation in dementia due to Alzheimer’s disease.